jockee/lang/lang.md

 # KEY

- - fmap using function with multiple definitions
- - throw error on empty in `head!`
+ - lets can have functions in them
  - import module "non-qualified"
  - read in functions from HFI straight into std lib?
    - difficult to do into modules?

 # MID